'My son just came alive. I looked at him, and he was so happy and he was smiling,' said the boy's mother, who has since written a book about it.

 Can I tell you we just left (literally) the RV park where it happened a few months ago and we did not see ONE #LetsGoBrandon flag anywhere.
 I was gonna have my son Brandon hold his book up underneath one and take a photo since that's where it all started and we couldn't find ONE! pic.twitter.com/XtmfZgatXY— Sheletta Brundidge (@ShelettaIsFunny) June 9, 2022

 "She said that's not possible—it takes six to nine months to do a book.
 We'll put it out next year," Brundidge explained.
 "I said, 'No, we're not.
 We're going to book this out in four weeks.'"
-Illustrator, Darcy Bell-Meyers, whose daughter is also autistic, dropped everything to create the pictures for "Brandon Spots His Sign" and Brandon's special education teacher, Ms. Carlson, developed the resource page in the back of the book "to help kids learn how to engage with their friends who have autism."
+Illustrator, Darcy Bell-Meyers, whose daughter was also autistic, dropped everything to create the pictures for "Brandon Spots His Sign" and Brandon's special education teacher, Ms. Carlson, developed the resource page in the back of the book "to help kids learn how to engage with their friends who have autism."
 Against all odds, the book was ready in time for World Autism Day.

 That's my baby.— Sheletta Brundidge (@ShelettaIsFunny) June 12, 2022